Recruit training in the Israel Defense Forces

 Tironut (טירונות) is the Hebrew term for the recruit training of the Israel Defense Forces (IDF).

 There are different levels of recruit training, and each corps or major unit has their own training program.
 Upon completing tironut, non-combat recruits are certified as Rifleman 02.
 Combat recruits must complete Rifleman 03 basic training.
-Generally, infantry-specific training ranges from Rifleman 05 (combat engineering) to Rifleman 07 (infantry and combat engineers sappers, upon completion of advanced infantry training), whereas armored or artillery corps complete Rifleman 03 training.
+Generally, infantry-specific training ranges from Rifleman 05 (artillery corps, border patrol) to Rifleman 07 (infantry and combat engineers, sappers, upon completion of advanced infantry training), whereas armored or artillery corps complete Rifleman 03 training.
 Elite units such as Sayeret Matkal do not complete a standard basic training course for a rifleman certification and have their own extended training courses which last over one year.

 All recruits in the IDF basic training wear the general all-army olive drab beret and get their corps beret upon completion, in a ceremony where the recruits swear into the IDF.
 Infantry units and some others such as military police swear in at the Western Wall, other units at other locations such as the Armoured Corps Memorial at Latrun, the Western Wall and Ammunition Hill in Jerusalem, Akko prison, training bases etc.